 The suburb of Getafe, mostly known for its industry, is also home to a very solid football team.

 Getafe CF is a much newer team (founded in 1946, then re-founded in 1983 in its current condition).
 It’s a fun club with passionate supporters.
 Obviously, the club has many fans in its local area, but internationally the club has also grown after a series of good results.
-Getafe achieved a 5th place in La Liga, its best position ever, back in the 2018-19 season.
+Getafe achieved 5th place in La Liga, its best position ever, back in the 2018-19 season.
 On two occasions, Getafe made it to the Copa Del Rey final, and the club has participated in the Europa League three times.

 Home matches take place at Coliseum Alfonso Pérez in southern Madrid.
 To get there, simply take metro line 12 and get off at Los Espartales.
-The stadium capacity is a bit over 17,000 and average attendance is around 10,000.
+The stadium capacity is a bit over 17,000 and the average attendance is around 10,000.
 That means it is much easier to get tickets for a Getafe match compared to the two major Madrid clubs.

 Buy your Getafe tickets at the club’s official site.